China’s FM hails ‘strategic cooperation’ in talks with Russian counterpart

 Lavrov, the Russian foreign minister, emphasised “the importance of Russian-Chinese cooperation for ensuring justice in world affairs, for ensuring a balance of interests in the processes that are developing in a variety of directions”.

-He noted that Russia and China will coordinate their efforts during this week’s UN General Assembly and other international forums.
+He noted that Russia and China will coordinate their efforts during this week’s United Nations General Assembly and other international forums.

-Meanwhile, Yi stressed that Russia-China cooperation “isn’t directed against anyone and isn’t influenced by any other countries”.
+Meanwhile, Wang stressed that Russia-China cooperation “isn’t directed against anyone and isn’t influenced by any other countries”.

-Chinese President Xi Jinping and his Russian counterpart Vladimir Putin have vowed to strengthen bilateral ties, as Beijing has faced criticism from the West for not condemning Moscow’s invasion of Ukraine in February 2021.
+Chinese President Xi Jinping and his Russian counterpart Vladimir Putin have promised to strengthen bilateral ties as Beijing has faced criticism from the West for not condemning Moscow’s full-scale invasion of Ukraine in February 2022.

 China has refrained from taking sides in the conflict, saying that while a country’s territory must be respected, the West needs to consider Russia’s security concerns about NATO expansion.

-It has accused the US of prolonging the fighting by providing arms to Ukraine, weaponry that the US says Kyiv needs to fight back against Russia.
+It has accused the US of prolonging the fighting by providing arms to Ukraine, weaponry the US says Kyiv needs to fight back against Russia.

-However, in Malta, both Beijing and Washington described the talks between Wang and Sullivan as “candid, substantive and constructive”.
+China and the US have been making efforts to reduce tension, and Beijing and Washington described the talks between Wang and Sullivan, which went on for 12 hours, as “candid, substantive and constructive”.

-The relationship between the two countries, global and regional security issues, the Ukraine war and the Taiwan Strait were among the topics of discussion, the White House statement said, adding that it was eager to keep open lines of communication with China to manage the frequent tensions.
+The relationship between the two countries, global and regional security issues, the Ukraine war and the Taiwan Strait were among the topics of discussion, the White House said in a statement, adding that it was eager to maintain open lines of communication with China to better manage the relationship.

-Moreover, US Secretary of State Antony Blinken is scheduled to meet China’s vice president on Monday, the US Department of State said, as the world’s two biggest economies aim to repair ties.
+Similar issues were discussed on Monday between US Secretary of State Antony Blinken and China’s Vice President Han Zheng.

+“The world expects us to responsibly manage our relationship,” Blinken said in brief remarks at the beginning of his meeting with Han.
+“The United States is committed to doing just that.

+“From the perspective of the United States, face-to-face diplomacy is the best way to deal with areas where we disagree, and also the best way to explore areas of cooperation between us.”

-Sullivan-Wang talks are aimed at laying the groundwork for a meeting of US President Joe Biden and Chinese President Xi later this year.
+The talks between Wang and Sullivan were also aimed at laying the groundwork for a meeting between Biden and Xi later this year.

+Ryan Hass, a China expert at the Brookings Institution, said the pace of high-level exchanges between Washington and Beijing suggested that efforts were “purposeful” and not just part of relationship management.

+“I expect both sides are working to set the stage for a productive meeting between both leaders in November,” Hass said.

-Wang’s trip to Moscow also comes a day after North Korean leader Kim Jong Un left Russia following a six-day visit that included talks with President Putin at a far eastern spaceport, visits to aircraft plants and inspections of nuclear-capable strategic bombers and an advanced warship.
+Wang’s trip to Moscow also comes a day after North Korean leader Kim Jong Un left Russia following a six-day visit that included talks with President Vladimir Putin at a far eastern spaceport, visits to aircraft plants and inspections of nuclear-capable strategic bombers as well as an advanced warship.

-Kim’s trip fueled Western concerns about an arms alliance that could boost Russian arsenals for fighting in Ukraine.
+Kim’s trip fuelled Western concerns about an arms alliance that could boost Russia’s arsenal for fighting in Ukraine.